The Universal $C^*$-Algebra of the Quantum Matrix Ball and its Irreducible $*$-Representations: Irreducible -representations of

-If we combine~\eqref{constance} with~\eqref{starrep}, then it follows that there is a unique way to determine the coefficients $\alpha_{i}$ in such way that they coincides with $\beta_{n+i}$ for $n+1\leq \sigma(n+i)\leq 2n.$ This, together with Proposition~\ref{sunandmoon} and Proposition~\ref{makon} shows that every irreducible $*$-representation of $\mathrm{Pol}(\mathrm{Mat}_{n})_{q}$ can be written uniquely in the way~\eqref{creative} and hence can be represented uniquely as a string (subject to the conditions~\eqref{seq} and ~\eqref{seq2}) as was claimed in Theorem~\ref{mama}. \end{proof}
+and thus we can determine the constants $\alpha_{j}$ inductively, starting at the largest index, in such way that~\eqref{creative} is equivalent to $\pi_{\sigma}\otimes \chi_{\lambda}$ where $\lambda_{n+i}$ coincides with $\beta_{n+i}$ if $n+1\leq \sigma(n+i)\leq 2n.$ This, together with Proposition~\ref{sunandmoon} and Proposition~\ref{makon} shows that every irreducible $*$-representation of $\mathrm{Pol}(\mathrm{Mat}_{n})_{q}$ can be written uniquely in the way~\eqref{creative} and hence can be represented uniquely as an admissible string (subject to the conditions~\eqref{seq} and ~\eqref{seq2}) as was claimed in Theorem~\ref{mama}. \end{proof}